ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 If you apply your plan a second time, the previously created Kubernetes or OpenShift cluster and any applications that are deployed to it are deleted, and a new cluster is created.
 {: note}

-### Related information
-{: #devsecops-related}

 For more information about this workflow, see [Getting started with {{site.data.keyword.bplong_notm}} and Terraform](/docs/schematics?topic=schematics-getting-started).

-See the related tutorial [Deploy a secure app with DevSecOps best practices](/docs/ContinuousDelivery?topic=ContinuousDelivery-tutorial-cd-devsecops).

 ## Next steps
 {: #devsecops-next-steps}

-You can now [Create your CD toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-tutorial-cd-devsecops#devsecops-cd-toolchain-intro) to continue the process of deploying a secure app by using DevSecOps best practices.
+You can now [Explore your CI toolchain](/docs/apps?topic=ContinuousDelivery-tutorial-cd-devsecops#devsecops-ci-toolchain-explore) and run the CI-PR and CI pipelines.
+Then continue through the remainder of the steps to continue the process of deploying a secure app by using DevSecOps best practices.